Adorable Paper Plate Polar Bear Craft for Kids

-This polar bear craft for kids is so cute and requires just a paper plate, markers and glue and is easy with our printable polar bear template.
-Kids of all ages will have fun making this cuddly polar bear and it makes a great preschool polar bear craft.
+This preschool paper plate polar bear craft is so cute and requires just a few supplies along with our printable polar bear template.
+Kids of all ages will have fun making this cuddly polar bear and it makes a great preschool polar bear craft at home or in the classroom.

 This article contains affiliate links.